RightBrain-Networks/deployer/README.md

 ### s3_sync.py
 This is the class that builds zip archives for lambdas and copies directories to s3 given the configuration in the config file.

-**Note**
-Network Class has been removed, it's irrelevant now.
-It was in place because of a work around in cloudformation limitations.
-The abstract class may not be relivant, all of the methods are simmular enough but starting this way provides flexablility if the need arise to model the class in a different way.

 # Config Updater